Tech Talent Investment Program

 Photo credit

-Over 300 Mason students, faculty, and staff will engage in cutting edge work to shape the future of our digital society.
+Mason students, faculty, and staff will engage in cutting edge work to shape the future of our digital society.

 How will Mason achieve its TTIP goals?